nerdyc/Squeal/README.md

 }
 ```

-Closing a database will attempt to close all outstanding `Statement` objects, but may fail if the database is still
+Closing a database will attempt to close all outstanding `Statement` objects, but may fail if the `Database` object is
-being used elsewhere in your app.
+still being used elsewhere in your app.

-## Prepare Statement objects to execute SQL
+### Prepare Statement objects to execute SQL

 Once a database has been opened, SQL commands and queries can be executed through `Statement` objects.